tritonlmk/Behavioral-Cloning/README.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * writeup_report.md or writeup_report.pdf summarizing the results
+* model.h5 containing model parameter used for driving in autonomous mode

-Note: It should contain the model.h5 but it is too big(more than 420M), so I do not uploaded it on github.
+Note: It should contain the model.h5 but it is too big(more than 420M), so I split it into 17 files and upload it into a file.

 ### Model Architecture and Training Strategy